KadinTucker/Watershed-Model/README.md

 # Watershed-Model
-A model of the "watershed" effect, a two-dimensional mapping of energy levels
+A model of the "watershed" effect, a two-dimensional mapping of energy levels.

+The "watershed" model is a two-dimensional cell based architecture that records levels, or elevations, that represent where some quantity, water, for example, would go spontaneously.
+On earth, watersheds come about with the lowest possible points that water can go, and so, river channels tend to form and coaless as they go downstream.
+This attempts to model that in a simple cell-based setting that could also be repurposed for something else, such as, on a low level, electrons moving in electric fields, or, on a high level, societies transferring between cities.